markohlavaty/KenKenSolver/docs/programmer-manual.md

 `propagateDomains :: [Arc] -> [Arc] -> Domains -> Maybe Domains`

-Reduce the domains for the CSP using the AC-3 algorithm and return a new CSP with the resuced domains:
+Reduce the domains for the CSP using the AC-3 algorithm and return a new CSP with the reduced domains:

 `ac3 :: KenKenCSP -> Maybe KenKenCSP`